Megan Clarke Selected as Earl Stadtman Investigator in the Clinical Genetics Branch

 , by DCEG Staff

-In spring 2020, Megan A. Clarke, Ph.D., M.H.S., was selected as an Earl Stadtman tenure-track investigator in the Clinical Epidemiology Unit (CEU) of the Clinical Genetics Branch (CGB).
+In September 2020, Megan A. Clarke, Ph.D., M.H.S., was selected as an Earl Stadtman tenure-track investigator in the Clinical Epidemiology Unit (CEU) of the Clinical Genetics Branch (CGB).
 Dr. Clarke combines molecular, clinical, and population-based approaches to address etiology, prevention, and early detection of anogenital and endometrial cancers, yielding results that inform natural history and clinical management.
 She has designed and implemented several new studies that will establish long-term resources to address novel questions related to disease natural history and risk factors in racially diverse and underserved populations.